MukelaniGumaMashoba/get_age_npm/package/README.md

 # get-age-npm

+note(it can be used in JavaScript for now)

 WELCOME TO GET-AGE-NPM Package

 Most Wanted Package Dont Be Afraid to test it I know it my first npm package but hey trust me you will see.....